Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 &nbsp;&nbsp;&nbsp; Here is my "Technical Skills" section from my last resume as an example.
 I personally put skills that I am most interested in first, even ahead of things I may be better at.
-Ordering is mostly a preference things for me.
+The ordering is largely preference, but try to make what you want to catch the most attention come first.

 ![technical skills](/assets/2023-04-11-mid-level-swe-resume/tech_skills_section.jpg)